-Trump Says Putin Should Prefer Clinton As President, Because "Windmills"
+Trump Says Putin Actually Wanted Clinton To Be President Because Of "Windmills"

 During an interview with Christian Broadcasting Network (CBN) News on Wednesday, July 12, President Donald Trump said Russian President Vladimir Putin actually wanted Hillary Clinton to win the election because of "windmills."